All Episodes

 And it kept on going.

-And mainly what I was seeing was people joking about it, laughing about it, being ironic, taking the piss out of the idea that taking the piss either about people being upset about it or about the idea that people were upset about it.
+And mainly what I was seeing was people joking about it, laughing about it, being ironic, you know, taking the piss out of the idea that taking the piss either about people being upset about or about the idea that people were upset about it so i thought okay well i'll go and see what this is about and i went to youtube and i found a video of Sydney Sweeney doing, you know, sort of the sexy voice and the sexy body language thing that that's clearly, clearly taken from those like 90s guest ads and all that stuff.

-They were putting, they had like cheesecake gene ads.
+They had like cheesecake gene ads.

 It was all over the place for like five years in my teenage years.

-So well, the thing about the advert was that I just thought, well, this isn't anything unusual.
+Well, the thing about the advert was that I just thought, well, this isn't anything unusual.

 This is just normal stuff.

-Either the, you know, the sort of the cheesecake objectification or the using sex to try to sell a product in an advert, or even the stuff about genes.
+There's nothing here that's the slightest bit unusual, either the cheesecake objectification or the using sex to try to sell a product in an advert.

-I thought, I mean, what is it?
+I thought, well, I mean, what is it?

-Like, I don't, you know, well, I have very low tolerance for ads, partly because I really, I don't watch very much television.
+Well, I have very low tolerance for ads, partly because I really, I don't watch very much television.

-I don't have the TV on.
+To be, I don't have the TV on.

 I, I, I seek things out.

-If things, if I hear about things that I want to watch, I seek them out and I obtain them without subjecting myself to television.
+If things, if I hear about things that I want to watch, I seek them out and I. obtain them without subjecting myself to television.

 So I really don't see very many ads at all.